xiaoshaoning/weather_in_Shanghai/README.md

 Weather in Shanghai
 ===================

-Retrieve the weather forcast of Shanghai from http://www.weather.com.cn
+Retrieve the weather forecast of Shanghai from http://www.weather.com.cn

 ## Prerequest
 python3, curl library, flex